 Output:

-The “-p” option specifies the PID of the process to dump, and the “-D” option specifies the output directory for the memory dump file.
+The “-p” option specifies the process’s PID to dump, and the “-D” option specifies the memory dump file’s output directory.

-Based on the output, we can see that the memory of the “notepad.exe” process was successfully dumped to the “output” directory.
+The output shows that the memory of the “notepad.exe” process was successfully dumped into the “output” directory.

 In this example, we will use the “netscan” plugin to list the network connections: